Reference

 Pagination

-List endpoints in the Open Ledger API support pagination.
+List endpoints in the Open Ledger API support cursor-based pagination.
 You can control pagination using the following query parameters:

-• limit: Number of items per page (default: 25, max: 100)
+• pageSize: Number of items per page (default: 25-50, max: 100)

-Paginated responses include metadata about the total number of items and pagination information:
+Paginated responses include metadata about pagination:

 1{